 We don’t know.

 We had observed comparable events some years previously, some 250 nautical miles west of this latest encounter: a large lob-tailing cow whale; a brief but intense gathering of whales; new-born whales in the area within hours of the lob-tailing.

 Writing in the late 1700s, French scientist Rene Lesson ruefully observed “What an impenetrable veil covers our knowledge of cetacea!
 Groping in the dark, we advance in a field strewn with thorns.”

 It is still true today.
 The observations described above might be connected.
 They might not.
 In providing us glimpses of their lives, these enigmatic animals, the world’s largest toothed predators, leave swirling in their wakes, not just sheets of sloughed skin and detritus, but hosts of unanswered questions.

 Note: Photographs taken under permit issued by Secretaria Regional do Mar, Ciência e Tecnologia with precautions taken to avoid disturbance to the animals.
 Swimming with whales is forbidden in the Azores without written permission of the Secretaria.

+All the photographs we take are made available free of charge for any non-commercial uses related to research, education, or conservation.
 We routinely share them with whale and cephalopod scientists in various parts of the world.
 For access to these shots, please click here to contact us.